leifg/leif.io/content/blog/2010/06/18/jekyll-blogging-without-pain/index.md

 ### website is a github repository

-Instead of having an official web-site with screenshots, feature list and downloads, the main ressource for jekyll is [this github repository](http://github.com/mojombo/jekyll).
+Instead of having an official web-site with screenshots, feature list and downloads, the main resource for jekyll is [this github repository](http://github.com/mojombo/jekyll).
 Which is not a bad thing at all, because the infrastructure github provides is totally sufficient for hosting application websites (you have a built-in downloads-section, a wiki and even an issue tracker).

 ### no WYSIWYG-Editor